Power Rangers (film): Plot

 The five spend the next week training against simulated Putties and trying to morph, to little success.
 To inspire the Rangers, Alpha reveals the Zords, a fleet of enormous assault vehicles modeled after dinosaurs.
 Zack takes his Zord out for a joyride and almost kills the group when he crashes it.
 This angers Jason, and they fight.
 While trying to separate the two, Billy morphs.
 However, when he becomes conscious of it, the armor disappears.
 Angered at their lack of progress, Zordon dismisses the group.
 Jason returns to the ship to confront him and discovers that once the Rangers morph, it will open the Morphing Grid and allow Zordon to restore himself to a physical body.
 Feeling betrayed, Jason accuses Zordon of forming the team for the sole purpose of escaping the Grid.

 That night, Rita attacks Trini and orders her to bring the Rangers to the docks.
 There, the Rangers fight her but are quickly defeated.
 Rita forces Billy to reveal the location of the Crystal, which he figured out is under a Krispy Kreme, kills him, and releases the other Rangers.
 Taking Billy's body to the ship, the Rangers ask Zordon to resurrect him.
 Zordon says he cannot do so.
 The Rangers agree they would give their lives for each other and resolve to defeat Rita.
 In doing so, they unlock the Morphing Grid.
 Zordon revives Billy, sacrificing his chance to restore his own physical self.
 With the team restored and confident, the Rangers morph into their armor.

 Rita creates Goldar, raises an army of Putties, and attacks Angel Grove to find the Crystal.
 The Rangers battle the Putties and head to Angel Grove in their Zords.
 After the Putties are destroyed, Goldar pushes the Rangers and their Zords into a fiery pit.
 There, the Zords combine and form the Megazord, a giant humanoid robot.
 Rita merges with Goldar; the Rangers battle and destroy Goldar.
 After refusing Jason's offer to surrender, Rita declares that more will come for the Crystal and leaps at the Megazord only to be slapped into space.
 The Rangers are praised as heroes and return to their normal lives while keeping their new powers.

-Back at school, the teacher announces that a student named Tommy Oliver will be joining them.
+In a mid-credits scene, the detention teacher announces that a student named Tommy Oliver will be joining them, and a green jacket is shown at an empty seat.
 (Note: In the source material, Tommy Oliver was a male, but the cast of the film and the actor who played Oliver in the source material expressed interest in a female version of the character in a sequel.)